awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-healthcheck.md

 **Solution 2**: Edit the security group of your load balancer to allow traffic to the subnets and the EC2 instances\.

-For information about managing security groups for EC2\-Classic, see [Security Groups for Instances in EC2\-Classic](elb-security-groups.md#elb-classic-security-groups)\.
+For information about managing security groups for EC2\-Classic, see [Security groups for instances in EC2\-Classic](elb-security-groups.md#elb-classic-security-groups)\.

-For information about managing security groups for a VPC, see [Security Groups for Load Balancers in a VPC](elb-security-groups.md#elb-vpc-security-groups)\.
+For information about managing security groups for a VPC, see [Security groups for load balancers in a VPC](elb-security-groups.md#elb-vpc-security-groups)\.

 ## Ports on instance are not open<a name="ts-elb-healthcheck-ports"></a>